-52. Look and learn educational tours will be undertaken in the country and within the region to observe and takehome lessons that can be instituted by the learning landscapes.
+50. Look and learn educational tours will be undertaken in the country and within the region to observe and takehome lessons that can be instituted by the learning landscapes.
 This is a networking platform where experiences could be shared, collaborative actions through agreements, can be undertaken and mentorship or support opportunities could be availed.
 This is to address poor coordination or participation in the landscape forum due to limited exposure and experience on what is expected to be done.
 The participatory nature of the look and learn is expected to increase related interest and engagement by ensuring that each stakeholder will be able to draw specific benefits of their participation.

-- 2.1.3.1.
-Identify existing landscape approaches within the Region and establish cooperative and information sharing collaborations. - 2.1.3.2.
-Develop cooperation partnership agreements through MoU, with advanced landscapes for technical and joint collaborative efforts towards climate change adaptive interventions. - 2.1.3.3.
+2.1.3.1.
+Identify existing landscape approaches within the Region and establish cooperative and information sharing collaborations.

+2.1.3.2.
+Develop cooperation partnership agreements through MoU, with advanced landscapes for technical and joint collaborative efforts towards climate change adaptive interventions.

+2.1.3.3.
 Plan an exchange or look and learn programme for mentorship and learning from advanced landscape initiatives.

-Component 3: Stimulate climate-adaptive investments in integrated ecosystems (forest, wetlands, and rangeland) rehabilitation (US\$ 3,800,000)
+Component 3: Stimulate climate-adaptive investments in integrated ecosystems (forest, wetlands and rangeland) rehabilitation (US\$ 4,231,250.00).

-- 53. There is combination of factors which currently constrain integrated ecosystems (forests, wetlands, and rangelands) management and rehabilitation.
-These include missing rangeland management as well as community woodlots management plans, lack of implementation in cases where they exist-.
-There are also limited investment in community and public nurseries to facilitate reforestation and afforestation.
-There is lack of investment in water management infrastructure and limited incentives in the adoption of new technologies and good practices.
-The baseline scenario includes a combination of climate change driven trends which have coincided to reduce the ability of ecosystems to provide ecosystem services namely land Degradation at 25% over the past decade (SOER).
+The baseline scenario includes a combination of climate change driven trends which have coincided to reduce the ability of ecosystems to provide ecosystem serves namely land Degradation at 25% over the past decade (SOER).
 Marshlands/wetlands are anticipated to be degradation by 40% by 2050 including drying up Alian Invasive species invade 80% of the country's area leading to dwindling community forests, degradation of rangelands 30% of the country's grasslands are irreversibly transformed with climate amongst other factors limiting potentials for water recharge.
 These underlying trends threaten the livelihoods and resilience of communities and their ecosystems to climate change epitomized through lack of water, loss of fertile soil for production, energy sources, lack of biodiversity, loss of grazing and rangelands.
-With this baseline scenario, a fundamental underlying principle in the proposal is the promotion of the adaptation to a changing climate by regenerating landscapes while meeting the social and economic needs of farmers and their communities. - 54.
+With this baseline scenario, a fundamental underlying principle in the proposal is the promotion of the adaptation to a changing climate by regenerating landscapes while meeting the social and economic needs of farmers and their communities.
 The proposal intends to use Adaptation funds to catalyze and rally communities towards regenerating their own landscapes, with benefits in the short, medium to long term that are highly apparent.
 Regenerative systems maintain positive reinforcing cycles of wellbeing within and beyond themselves, especially between humans and wider nature, such that "life begets life."
 Compared to other forms of adaptation such as bringing piped water to communities facing water shortages from longer distances in further away communities, purchasing feed (imported from South Africa) to feed animals, relying on main grid electricity which are forms of adaptation which could be implemented resources permitting this proposal instead intends to implement landscape self-regenerating activities including rallying the communities towards it.
-The proposal intends to support natural rehabilitation of landscapes through design and implementation of ecosystem catalytic self-regenerative activities (see Activities 3.1.1 to 3.1.3 and 3.2.1 to 3.2.
-4 as well as all activities under Outcome 4) that will directly lead to self-regeneration of key ecological assets such as wetlands, woodlots, rangelands leading to more and better ecosystem services in the long term and sustainable livelihoods.
-Current research suggests that through the application of socio-ecological (SES) principles, focusing on active regeneration, as opposed to reactive resilience, which has higher profitability and growth.
+The proposal intends to support natural rehabilitation of landscapes through design and implementation of ecosystem catalytic self-regenerative activities (see Activities 3.1.1 to 3.1.3 and 3.2.1 to 3.2.4 as well as all activities under Outcome 4) that will directly lead to self-regeneration of key ecological assets such as wetlands, woodlots, rangelands leading to more and better ecosystem services in the long term and sustainable livelihoods.
+Current research suggests that through the application of socio-ecological (SES) principles, focusing on active regeneration, as opposed to reactive resilience, have higher profitability and growth.